Van ECK Associates Corp Purchases 551 Shares of TELUS Co. (NYSE:TU)

-Van ECK Associates Corp raised its position in shares of TELUS Co.
-(NYSE:TU) (TSE:T) by 20.4% in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 3,256 shares of the Wireless communications provider’s stock after purchasing an additional 551 shares during the period.
-Van ECK Associates Corp’s holdings in TELUS were worth $57,000 as of its most recent filing with the Securities & Exchange Commission.
+Van ECK Associates Corp lifted its stake in TELUS Co.
+(NYSE:TU) (TSE:T) by 20.4% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 3,256 shares of the Wireless communications provider’s stock after acquiring an additional 551 shares during the period.
+Van ECK Associates Corp’s holdings in TELUS were worth $57,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of TU.
-Amundi Pioneer Asset Management Inc. raised its position in TELUS by 61.2% during the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 339,597 shares of the Wireless communications provider’s stock valued at $12,578,000 after purchasing an additional 128,989 shares in the last quarter.
-Russell Investments Group Ltd. raised its position in shares of TELUS by 1,317.6% in the 2nd quarter.
-Russell Investments Group Ltd. now owns 64,275 shares of the Wireless communications provider’s stock worth $1,073,000 after acquiring an additional 59,741 shares in the last quarter.
-Ontario Teachers Pension Plan Board raised its position in shares of TELUS by 9.5% in the 2nd quarter.
-Ontario Teachers Pension Plan Board now owns 34,245 shares of the Wireless communications provider’s stock worth $574,000 after acquiring an additional 2,965 shares in the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund bought a new position in shares of TELUS in the 2nd quarter worth $124,000.
-Finally, Natixis Advisors L.P. raised its position in shares of TELUS by 2.9% in the 2nd quarter.
-Natixis Advisors L.P. now owns 69,956 shares of the Wireless communications provider’s stock worth $1,173,000 after acquiring an additional 1,940 shares in the last quarter.
-48.96% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in TU.
+Toronto Dominion Bank raised its position in shares of TELUS by 57.9% in the 2nd quarter.
+Toronto Dominion Bank now owns 13,185,064 shares of the Wireless communications provider’s stock worth $241,456,000 after acquiring an additional 4,836,806 shares in the last quarter.
+Vanguard Group Inc. raised its position in shares of TELUS by 13.0% in the 2nd quarter.
+Vanguard Group Inc. now owns 15,425,258 shares of the Wireless communications provider’s stock worth $258,682,000 after acquiring an additional 1,771,956 shares in the last quarter.
+First Trust Advisors LP raised its position in shares of TELUS by 64.8% in the 3rd quarter.
+First Trust Advisors LP now owns 4,389,168 shares of the Wireless communications provider’s stock worth $77,293,000 after acquiring an additional 1,725,986 shares in the last quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its position in shares of TELUS by 39.1% in the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 4,226,946 shares of the Wireless communications provider’s stock worth $70,899,000 after acquiring an additional 1,188,904 shares in the last quarter.
+Finally, FMR LLC raised its position in shares of TELUS by 13.1% in the 2nd quarter.
+FMR LLC now owns 9,962,917 shares of the Wireless communications provider’s stock worth $167,101,000 after acquiring an additional 1,152,291 shares in the last quarter.
+48.96% of the stock is owned by hedge funds and other institutional investors.

-TU has been the subject of several recent research reports.
-Barclays initiated coverage on TELUS in a research report on Friday, October 2nd.
-They issued an “overweight” rating and a $21.00 price target for the company.
-Scotiabank boosted their price target on TELUS from $27.50 to $32.00 and gave the stock an “outperform” rating in a research report on Thursday, December 10th.
-BidaskClub lowered TELUS from a “buy” rating to a “hold” rating in a research report on Friday, December 18th.
-National Bank Financial raised TELUS from a “sector perform overweight” rating to an “outperform overweight” rating in a research report on Monday, November 9th.
+Several brokerages recently weighed in on TU.
+National Bank Financial upgraded TELUS from a “sector perform overweight” rating to an “outperform overweight” rating in a research note on Monday, November 9th.
+Barclays began coverage on TELUS in a research note on Friday, October 2nd.
+They set an “overweight” rating and a $21.00 target price on the stock.
+Scotiabank boosted their target price on TELUS from $27.50 to $32.00 and gave the stock an “outperform” rating in a research note on Thursday, December 10th.
+BidaskClub downgraded TELUS from a “buy” rating to a “hold” rating in a research note on Friday, December 18th.
 Finally, Zacks Investment Research upgraded TELUS from a “hold” rating to a “buy” rating and set a $20.00 target price on the stock in a research note on Monday, October 19th.
 Four equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
 The stock has a consensus rating of “Buy” and an average price target of $25.81.

-TELUS (NYSE:TU) (TSE:T) last posted its quarterly earnings results on Wednesday, November 11th.
-The Wireless communications provider reported $0.28 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.03).
-The firm had revenue of $3.98 billion for the quarter, compared to analysts’ expectations of $3.83 billion.
+TELUS (NYSE:TU) (TSE:T) last issued its quarterly earnings data on Wednesday, November 11th.
+The Wireless communications provider reported $0.28 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.03).
+The company had revenue of $3.98 billion during the quarter, compared to analyst estimates of $3.83 billion.
 TELUS had a net margin of 9.53% and a return on equity of 13.33%.
-The firm’s revenue for the quarter was up 7.7% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.76 EPS.
+The business’s quarterly revenue was up 7.7% compared to the same quarter last year.
+During the same period last year, the firm earned $0.76 EPS.
 As a group, analysts predict that TELUS Co. will post 0.88 EPS for the current fiscal year.

 TELUS Profile